 The best way to divide farm assets is a challenge that farm families face with each generation of owners.
 The fear of upsetting one’s children often causes parents to divide farm and family assets equally among all heirs.
 This is the second of a 3-part series about fair vs equal distribution of farm assets.

-Host Katie Wantoch and Simon Jette Nantel, Professor at UW-River Falls and Extension Farm Management Specialist, discuss if a farmer should offer a lower rental rate per acre to the neighbor who is retiring from farming.
+Host Katie Wantoch and Simon Jette-Nantel, former Professor at UW-River Falls and Extension Farm Management Specialist, discuss whether a farmer should offer to rent his neighbor’s farm land and at what rental rate.

 Host Katie Wantoch and Liz Binversie, former Extension agriculture educator from Brown County, answer a question from a high school senior inquiring about a future career in agriculture and their next steps.

 Long-term farm economic viability is the product of three parts – performance, capacity, and resilience.
 Performance is an efficiency measure, the ability of the farm business to create profit margins per unit of production.
 Capacity is whether there are enough production units (acres, cows, etc.) that when multiplied over the profit margin will cover debt service, asset maintenance and replacement, retained earnings and family living.
 Resilience is the ability of the business to take a punch and bounce back to normal operations.